rxhernandez/NestedAE/README.md

 * For details of the datasets and how we trained NestedAE please refer to the paper, noted in the "Citing" section below.

-* For details on how to use NestedAE please read the [user_guide.md](https://github.com/rxhernandez/NestedAE/blob/main/user_guide.md) in the docs folder.
+* For details on how to use NestedAE please refer to the [user_guide.md](https://github.com/rxhernandez/NestedAE/blob/main/user_guide.md) in the docs folder.

 * Any questions or comments please reach out via email to the authors of the paper.

 <hr>